nrfconnect/sdk-nrfxlib/softdevice_controller/doc/softdevice_controller.rst

    :local:
    :depth: 2

-The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor devices that support Bluetooth.
+The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series that supports Bluetooth 5.

 For the nRF53 Series, the requirements described in this document are only relevant for applications running alongside the |controller| on the network processor.
-For the nRF54H Series, some peripherals in the global domain are reserved so the requirements described here are relevant for all processors.

 Applications utilizing the |controller| library are responsible for the following: